johncoronado/show-pi/README.md

   Manages device control via stream decks or web interface. https://github.com/bitfocus/companion

 - **OnTime**
   Runs a show timer server inside Docker.
-The system automatically launches the full-screen timer output on HDMI0 using a minimal GUI environment. https://github.com/cpvalente/ontime
+The system automatically launches the full-screen timer output on HDMI0 using a minimal GUI environment.
+When both HDMI outputs are active on boot, the timer goes to HDMI-1.
+So that images and videos can play back fullscreen on HDMI-0.  https://github.com/cpvalente/ontime

 - **Samba**
   Provides simple file sharing between the Pi and other devices over the network. https://github.com/samba-team/samba

 - **Image Playback**
-  Using Samba and pqiv, drop image file or files into the images share folder for immediate playback over the timer output.
+  Using Samba and pqiv, drop image file or files into the images share folder for immediate playback over the timer output or on HDMI-0 when timer is use on HDMI-1.
 Great for still-stores and looping slideshow playback. https://github.com/phillipberndt/pqiv

 - **Video Playback**
-  Using Samba and mpv, drop a video or video files into the video share folder, for immediate playback over the timer output.
-Great for looping a video/videos. https://github.com/mpv-player/mpv
+  Using Samba and mpv, drop a video or video files into the video share folder, for immediate playback over the timer output or on HDMI-0 when timer is use on HDMI-1.
+Great for looping a video/videos.
+1080p max and videos should be encoded for the Pi. https://github.com/mpv-player/mpv

 - **Spotify Connect**
   Use your premium spotify account to play back audio for testing or private listening.
 Shows up on list of devices to playback on your mobile spotify app.
-Works with Raspberry Pi 4's built-in headphone jack. https://github.com/dtcooper/raspotify
+Works with Raspberry Pi 4's built-in headphone jack.
+Will wokr with Rasberry Pi 5 with addition soundcard and setup of the asound.conf file. https://github.com/dtcooper/raspotify

 - **USB-C Serial Console**
   Enables a serial terminal connection over the Raspberry Pi 4/5’s USB-C port.
 Ideal for adjusting network or router settings without needing a monitor.
 A single USB-C cable provides both power and serial access (via /dev/ttyGS0), making field deployment simpler and cleaner.
+This script is available but not run on the main setup.

 - **Hotspot Router**
   Enables a wifi hotspot for easy control and logon in the field.
 Timer and compantion can be accessed without a full network/router deployment.

+- **Dual Screen Output**
+  Use both HDMI ports for timer and image/video playback.
+Enables always on timer mode (HDMI-0) with playback out on black in standby for content.
+(HDMI-1)

 ## Features

 - Headless-friendly setup with minimal GUI footprint.